The Sound of Perseverance: Background and recording

 Prior to the recording of the album, Chuck Schuldiner had broken up the band due to tension with their previous label, Roadrunner Records and focused on his band Control Denied.
 He signed to Nuclear Blast, who mandated that Death release another album before the label would issue a Control Denied album.
-For the album, Schuldiner recruited Florida musicians Richard Christy, Shannon Hamm and Scott Clendenin, and recorded the album at Morrisound Recording over a three-week period.
-The album had already been demoed twice in Schuldiner's home studio.
+Schuldiner stated in a 1998 interview that frequent Death bassist Steve Di Giorgio, who had played on some of the album's demos, was too busy to play on the album, so Scott Clendenin, with whom Schuldiner had been playing in Control Denied, replaced him.
+Shannon Hamm, who also played in Control Denied, and new addition Richard Christy joined as well.
+The album was recorded at Morrisound Recording over a three-week period and had already been demoed twice in Schuldiner's home studio.

 The instrumental "Voice of the Soul" was written during the Symbolic sessions, while "The Moment of Clarity" was anticipated to be the title track on the first Control Denied album.
 Other tracks from the album would have included "What If" and "Cut Down to Size", which were all worked on in 1997.
 Though Schuldiner stated in an interview with Metal Maniacs the following year that none of his compositions for Control Denied had been used to fill space for a Death album, Tim Aymar confirmed in 2010 that several Control Denied songs were reimagined as Death songs and released on The Sound of Perseverance.
 Hamm stated during the Death by Metal documentary that record labels were initially unwilling to take a chance on Control Denied, as it was not a proven band.
 He also mentioned that the Control Denied songs that were reused as Death songs included Bite the Pain, Spirit Crusher, Story to Tell, Voice of the Soul and A Moment of Clarity.

 The band's cover of the Judas Priest song "Painkiller" was intended as a bonus track for Japan, but Nuclear Blast recommended that it be included on all releases.